FY2022

 Progress:

-Terumi Samejima (Professor, Faculty of Nursing, Kansai Medical University)
+Terumi Sameshima (Professor, Faculty of Nursing, Kansai Medical University)

-I think there are many teachers who have a sense of crisis about the decline in academic ability of university students.
-Combined with the recent changes in society and the accompanying diversification of university students, there is concern that conventional educational methods will no longer work in the future.
-In this workshop, the instructor who has taken various support measures at the Department of Nursing, such as holding study sessions to learn learning methods and individual learning support using "My Project Sheets", has led students who need learning support to pass the national examination, and will tell us examples of efforts so far.
-I think it will be an opportunity to reconsider what it means to have "no academic ability" rather than just judging low academic ability.
+I think there are many teachers who have a sense of crisis about the decline in the academic ability of university students.
+With the recent changes in society and the consequent diversification of the number of students going on to university, there are concerns that conventional educational methods will no longer be applicable in the future.
+In this workshop, the lecturer of the Department of Nursing, who has taken various support measures such as holding study sessions to learn learning methods and supporting individual learning using “My Project Sheet”, has led students in need of learning support to pass the national examination, will tell us about examples of efforts to date.
+Rather than simply assuming that they have low academic ability, I think it will be an opportunity to reconsider what it means to have “no academic ability.”

 Implementation Report

-This year, a total of six online sessions were held under the themes of "FD Basic Knowledge," "ICT-Utilizing Classes," "Copyright," "Support for Students with Disabilities," "Syllabus Creation and Grading," and "Lesson Design and Practice Classes," with a total of 198 participants from all over Japan.
+This year, a total of six sessions were held online under the themes of “FD Basic Knowledge,” “Classes Using ICT,” “Copyright,” “Support for Students with Disabilities,” “Syllabus Creation and Grading,” and “Lesson Design and Lesson Practice,” with 198 participants from all over Japan.

-When asked about their satisfaction with participating in the participant questionnaire, 93.1% of the respondents answered "satisfied" or "somewhat satisfied" on average in all six surveys.
+In the participant questionnaire, 93.1% of the respondents answered “satisfied” or “somewhat satisfied” on average for all six surveys.

-One of the factors that led to the high rating is that the content started with a basic knowledge of FD and was discussed by taking up specific examples.
+One of the factors that led to the high evaluation was that the content began with a basic knowledge of FD and then took up specific examples for consideration.

-In the free description, "I was able to learn the definition and modern significance of SD/FD from the basics, focusing on legal aspects" (Part 1), "I was impressed by the introduction of excellent examples of ICT utilization.
-It is difficult to incorporate all of them, but I would like to improve my classes as much as possible."
-(Part 2): "I wanted to organize and understand it comprehensively, but I didn't have enough time.
-(Part 3), "I learned a lot from listening to the syllabus from various angles, including full-time faculty members, part-time lecturers, and staff" (Part 4), "I realized the importance of being fair (guaranteeing the right to learn) to students with disabilities, especially those with developmental disabilities, rather than treating them equally with other students."
-(5th session), "I felt that I was able to draw out more of my own methods by learning about the system's system-wide support system for students and listening to the problems of other universities and the suggestions of teachers" (No. 6), and both faculty and staff seemed to be able to use it as a reference for improving classes in the future through new learning and awareness.
+In the free statements, “I was able to learn about the definitions of SD and FD and their modern significance from the basics, focusing on the legal aspects” (Part 1), and “I was impressed by the excellent examples of ICT utilization.
+It is difficult to incorporate everything, but I would like to improve my classes as much as I can.”
+(Session 2): “I wanted to organize and understand it comprehensively, but I didn’t have enough time to do it.
+(3rd) “I learned a lot from listening to full-time faculty members, part-time lecturers, and staff talk about the syllabus from various angles” (4th session), “I realized the importance of ensuring fairness (guaranteeing the right to learn) for students with disabilities, especially those with developmental disabilities, rather than treating them equally with other students.”
+(Session 5): “I was able to learn about the organization’s support system for students, and I felt that I was able to draw out more of my own methods by listening to the problems of people from other universities and the suggestions of the teachers” (6th session).

-In the next fiscal year, we will continue to explore themes and time zones with high needs for participants, and in particular, we will consider securing participants from member schools.
+In the next fiscal year, we will continue to explore themes and times that are in high demand for participants, and in particular, we will consider securing participants from member schools.

 TEL 075-353-9163 FAX 075-353-9101